BasicWolf/archived-concrete-settings/docs/src/api.rst

       :param setting: Setting to which the behavior is attached.
       :return: Passed setting object.

-   .. automethod:: get_setting_value
+   .. automethod:: get_value

-      A chained callback invoked when Setting is being read.
+      Invoked when the decorated Setting is being read.

       :param Setting setting: Setting to which behavior is attached.
       :param Settings owner: Settings object - setting attribute's owner.
-      :param get_value(): a chained behavior's ``get_setting_value()``
-                        or the base setting value getter if the current behavior is the first one attached to the setting.

-      When overriding this method remember to call ``get_value()``.
-      This would invoke the chained behaviors down to the setting's original value getter.
+      When overriding this method remember to call the base class method ``super().get_value(setting, owner)`` to invoke the chained behaviors down to the setting's original value getter.

-   .. automethod:: set_setting_value
+   .. automethod:: set_value

-      А chained callback invoked when Setting is being written.
+      Invoked when the decorated Setting is being written.

       :param Setting setting: Setting to which behavior is attached.
       :param Settings owner: Settings object - setting attribute's owner.
       :param value: Value being written to the setting.
-      :param set_value(value): a chained behavior's ``set_setting_value()``
-                               or the base setting value setter if the current behavior is the first one attached to the setting.

-      When overriding this method, remember to call ``set_value(value)``.
-      This would invoke the chained behaviors down to the setting's original value setter.
+      When overriding this method, remember to call the base class method ``super().set_value(setting, owner, value)`` to invoke the chained behaviors down to the setting's original value setter.

-.. autoclass:: concrete_settings.Behaviors

-   An internal class - a container for Setting behaviors.

 override
 ........